 There are 159 calories, almost 11 grams of fat, 9.75 grams of protein and 5 grams of carbohydrates in a battered chicken wing.

 Your body needs sufficient amounts of protein for optimal health, and chicken wings provide the essential amino acids needed for just that.
 Protein in chicken has low collagen levels, which is one of the major compounds that gives protein structure.
 This makes them more digestible.

-Although chicken wings are the fattest part of the bird, the wing has a more favourable composition (due to its notable amounts of monounsaturated fatty acids).
+Although chicken wings are the fattest part of the bird, the wing has a more favorable composition (due to its notable amounts of monounsaturated fatty acids).

 Niacin and iron are also found in chicken wings.

-Do you know any nutrition facts about chicken wings that you’d like to share?
-Let us know in the comments section below!
+Do you know any facts about chicken wings’ nutrition?
+Share them in the comments below!